 Brauhaus Sion – Photo: Brian Kachejian ©2018

-When travelers talk about the best European food, they often mention restaurants in Rome, Florence, Venice and Paris.
-After spending half my summer traveling all across Europe, I would agree that the above mentioned places host some of the finest cuisine in the world.
+When travelers talk about the best European food, they often mention restaurants in Rome, Florence, Venice, and Paris.
+After spending half my summer traveling all across Europe, I would agree that the above-mentioned places host some of the finest cuisines in the world.
 Nonetheless, the one country that surprised me with how delicious and wholesome their food tasted was none other than Germany.
 I had heard that the beer and pretzels were out of this world, but I was not expecting everything else to be just as good.
 One of our favorite cities that we visited in Germany was Cologne.
-If there ever was a city to experience true German culture at it’s finest, Cologne is the place to visit.
+If there ever was a city to experience true German culture at its finest, Cologne is the place to visit.

 The Legendary Brauhaus Sion Restaurant

 We stopped at the Brauhaus Sion around 4:00 in the afternoon.
 It’s pretty easy to get a table at any restaurant in Europe at 4:00 pm.
 People seem to usually not eat at that time, although they drink at that time.
 In Europe they drink all day, it does not matter what time it is.
 Most people have dinner late in Europe.
 Some restaurants don’t even open until after 7:00 pm.

 We sat outside at a table located directly along the main street.
 The Brauhaus Sion has about forty tables outside and most people prefer to sit in the open.
 The tables are covered by an overhang in case of rain.
 There was enough space between the tables to make the seating comfortable.
 It was only a matter of seconds before the waiter came over to ask us what size beers we wanted.
 Beer is served in German restaurants like water is served in American restaurants.